maxmekiska/imbrium/README.md

 - MaxAbsScaler
 - Normalizing ([0, 1])
 - None (raw data input)

+During training/fitting, callback conditions can be defined to guard against overfitting.

 Trained models can furthermore be saved or loaded if the user wishes to do so.